ITRS-Group/cordial/tools/geneos/README.md

 ## Concepts & Terminology

-Many of the terms used in this documentation and in the program itself assumes some familiarity with the Geneos suite of products and this is not always the case, so here are some starting points.
+This documentation and the program itself assumes familiarity with the Geneos suite of products.
 Many of the key terms have been inherited from earlier systems.

 The specific types supported by this program are details in [Component Types](#component-types) below.